TehShrike/abstract-state-router/readme.md

 - call all render functions
 - call all controller functions

-# What do concrete states have that prototypal states don't?

-- dom elements
-- promises for resolve functions

 # TODO

-- the rendered browser objects need to be passed to the activate function
 - "redirect somewhere else instead" function in the resolve
 - "redirect somewhere else instead" function during activation
 - emitting errors when trying to navigate to an invalid state